-We used several scenarios from Sections 3.2 and 3.3 against a number of APs and client stations.
-We included two software-based APs, one based on the Atheros a/b/g card and the madwifi-ng driver, and the other based on the Prism2.5 card and the hostap driver.
+software-based APs, one based on the Atheros a/b/g card and the madwifi-ng driver, and the other based on the Prism2.5 card and the hostap driver.
 The choice of these popular software solutions was motivated, in part, by the likelihood of their attack use in "evil twin" scenarios (e.g., with tools like Karma).

-6.1 Access Point fingerprinting
+5.1 Access Point fingerprinting

 Our access points showed reproducible patterns of responses, confirming our basic hypothesis.
-We show a visualization of two series of our result tests in figures 6.1-6.5 and 6.6-6.10.
+We show a visualization of two series of our result tests in figures 1-5 and 6-10.
 All APs were configured for open access in default configuration.
 The first series (ProbeFCTest) tested responses to Probe Requests with varying FC flags, the second series (AuthFCTest) tested responses to Authentication Requests with similarly varying flags.
 We sent stimulus frames in random order to avoid any patterns due to timing and sequence of individual stimuli.
 Tests were repeated several times to minimize the effects of frame loss due to transient network congestion or other factors.

 We visualize the results as follows.
-The 8 rows in each column represent the 8 Frame Control (FC) bits, descending from high-order bit to low-order bit.
+The 8 rows in each column represent the 8 FC bits, descending from high-order bit to low-order bit.
 Bit cells are grey if set and black if unset.
-Each column represents one of the 256 combinations of bits we tested, and the width of a given column corresponds1 to the relative frequency of responses to those bits in the test series.
+Each column represents one of the 256 combinations of bits we tested, and the width of a given column corresponds to the relative frequency of responses to those bits in the test series.

-Less frequent columns are harder to see and use up less horizontal space to avoid cluttering the display.
 Columns also fade out as their frequency decreases, to emphasize the importance of the high-frequency columns.